Ample make this bed

 Can “bed” have more than one meaning?

-Ruthie: Yes.
+Ruthie, student two: Yes.
 Not just the kind we sleep in, but, like, a bed of roses, and it can also be the bottom of a lake or river.
-It can also describe a marital relationship or a resting place.

 Well put, Ruthie!
 So that’s the first line, but wait.
 Something’s missing.
 What or who is the subject?

 Right!
-So we could paraphrase it, “You create or make ready this resting place or marital relationship or bottom of a river or lake.”
+So we could paraphrase it, “You create or make ready this resting place or bottom of a river or lake.”

 That’s called the imperative mood.
 It’s a command.
 She’s not suggesting or “just saying.”
 She’s insisting: Do it!